TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 - find out what processes and workflows are in use
 - which information about the patients specific condition does the health visitor need?

-## Synthesize
-### personae
-Define specific tasks

-- Kim visits patients at home.
-After completed tasks she updates the logs and moves to the next patient
-- Trudi is responsible for making the shiftplans.
-She takes calls from her coworkers to answer questions and provide assistance in more difficult tasks

-### Main Features
-- Make/Scheudle Appointments